-Comments from Assessed Judge Result Successful Assessment: Based on this assessment, this judge is ready to upgrade their level and should be elido so at the next course. gible to Unsuccessful Assessment: Based on this assessment, the assessor and the assessed judge agree that the as judge is not ready to upgrade their level and should remain at their current level and concentrate on improving or areas identified above.
-Unsuccessful Assessment: Based on this assessment, the assessor has determined that the assessed judge is ready to upgrade their level and should remain at their current level and concentrate on improving on the areas in above.
-This assessment will be reviewed by the Provincial Assessment Coordinator and the WJC, a final result will be communicated to the Assessed Judge within two weeks. dentified Date:
+Comments from Assessed Judge

+Result Successful Assessment: Based on this assessment, this judge is ready to upgrade their level and should be eligible to do so at the next course.
+Unsuccessful Assessment: Based on this assessment, the assessor and the assessed judge agree that the assessed judge is not ready to upgrade their level and should remain at their current level and concentrate on improving on the areas identified above.
+Unsuccessful Assessment: Based on this assessment, the assessor has determined that the assessed judge is not ready to upgrade their level and should remain at their current level and concentrate on improving on the areas identified above.
+This assessment will be reviewed by the Provincial Assessment Coordinator and the WJC, a final result will be communicated to the Assessed Judge within two weeks.
+Date: